byron123t/PictoRoom/README.md

 Users may also use the `client.py` program to connect to a server of their choosing.
 These servers will be instances of the `srv.py` mentioned above.

+Once you run client.py, you'll be prompted for the ip address and port number of the server you'd like to use.
+The client will be automatically connected to the first server you connected to on, and to connect to a different server, you should delete the config.json file.

 The primary communication method is through drawing black and white pictures.
 Users may draw pictures on the drawing panel, then click "send" to broadcast it to the entire network.
 These pictures are shown in a real time feed above the